phpearth/stats/README.md

     * PHP-FIG.org: 5 points
     * phpunit.de: 5 points
     * PHP The Right Way: 10 points
-* Offensive messages get negative points.
+* Offensive messages and inappropriate links get negative points.
 * Topics with comments turned off get negative points.

 **What is the benefit of the points?**